darkLoki3/Assistente/README.md

 <p id="descricao"> Esse repósitório servirá para manter o backup do projeto[PT-BR LANGUAGE] / This repository would be utilized for backup of project [I will update when I have time from now on EN] </p>

-<p id="funcoes"> <h3>função</h3>
+<p id="funcoes"> <h3>função / functions</h3>
-Interagir com os clientes, pegar o tamanho da palmilha, detectar a presença de uma pessoa, mostrar o rosto, encapsular tudo, movimentar o motor de passo</p>
+Interagir com os clientes, pegar o tamanho da palmilha, detectar a presença de uma pessoa, mostrar o rosto, encapsular tudo, movimentar o motor de passo.
+Interaction with clients, take the measure of feets,detect the proximity of some people, show the face, move the arm </p>
 <p id="lista"> Ferramentas Usadas:[PT-BR LANGUAGE] / Tools used

 <ul>